 16. Bake for ten minutes, then flip the tray around in the oven to ensure even browning.
 Bake for another ten minutes.

 17. Remove from oven and cool on a wire rack.
-These bagels are best served warm, or can be sliced and frozen in a Ziplock bag to be toasted up later.
+These bagels are best served warm or can be sliced and frozen in a resealable bag to be toasted up later.